Path 27: Future

-The coal-firing powerhouses at the IPP site are to be retired by 2027; this adheres to LADWP's wishes for reducing its dependence on fossil fuels in favor of greener energy.
-The plant will be replaced with a gas-powered facility specially tailored for harvesting hydrogen by 2025, and paired with a solar farm on a nearby parcel.
+The coal-firing powerhouses at the IPP site are to be retired by 2027.
+This adheres to LADWP's wishes for reducing its dependence on fossil fuels in favor of greener energy.
+In a renewal project announced by LADWP, the plant will be replaced with a gas-powered facility specially tailored for harvesting hydrogen by 2025, and paired with at least two solar farms on nearby parcels.
 The sources will beget 840 MW and 300 MW at peak, respectively, or 1,140 MW when combined, still lower than Path 27's maximal capacity.
-Neither is anticipated to alter the power line's structure.
+The renewal project also calls for both converter stations to be replaced and activated by June 2026, as well as improvements to Path 27 to lengthen the power line's service life.